Skip to content

 Do I have to have every prerequisite course completed before I can apply for admission?

-No. However, when you apply for admission, you must present a plan which describes how you will complete all requirements prior to admission in the fall semester of the year in which you apply.
+No. However, when you apply for admission, you must present a plan which describes how you will complete all requirements prior to starting the program.
 It is best to have completed most of the science courses prior to applying for admissions.

 What kind of courses are recommended as electives?